really-noob/Corded-Bot/README.md

 [Need help?
 Click here to join the support server!](https://discord.gg/CYcNNXP)

+## Bot Updates

+Subscribe to our Bot Update channel to be the first to receive new bot updates.
+Subscribe to our Downtime channel to be notified when the bot is down.

 ## Bugs/Glitches and Abnormal Behaviour

 If you discover a bug/glitch or find that the bot is behaving weirdly, please report it by [joining the support server here](https://discord.gg/CYcNNXP) in the #bugs-and-glitches channel.